 Mapping of UX-driven design strategy using our uxValuEQ™ tool.

-UX Design & interaction review of existing products and services to identify value-adding design improvements using our Levels-of-cognition Design Driver™ tool.
+UX Design and interaction review of existing products and services to identify value-adding design improvements using our Levels-of-Cognition Design Driver™ tool.

 White Paper Decision report: Consolidation of scientific knowledge merged with existing business insights.

 DPsy currently works closely with internal R&D and front-user-research departments to help ensure that their underlying assumptions and intuitions that drive their work are correct.

 Together with Coloplast we applied our cost-effective user insight tool STReBa™ to systematically explore barriers to adherence among patients engaged in intermittent self-catherisation.
 The findings have been reported in the British Journal of Nursing.

 Uncovering Drivers of Non-Productive Time With Maersk Drilling at Oil Rigs